adielBm/english/Grammar/Modal/Modal verbs.md

 	- ***May** god bless you*
 	- ***May** the weather be sunny*
 	- Wishes are often cast in the #imperative (*Have a great day!*) rather than the subjunctive mood (May you have a great day) Subjunctive may lend a more formal, literary, or solemn feeling (perhaps jocularly so) to the wish.
-	- Wishes in the subjunctive need not use ***may*** if the meaning is clear without it, which is the case mainly for established expressions in the third-person singular such as *God help you*.
+	- Wishes in the subjunctive need not use ***may*** if the meaning is clear without it, which is the case mainly for established expressions in the third-person singular, such as *God help you*.

 ## might